What is a load cell?

 How does a Strain Gauge Load cell work?

-A Strain Gauge Load Cell uses the principal of a Wheatstone bridge to measure the change in resistance when a force is applied and output a corresponding voltage.
+A Strain Gauge Load Cell uses the principal of a Wheatstone bridge to measure the change in resistance when a force is applied and outputs a corresponding voltage.
 In a load cell’s Wheatstone bridge, one or more of the resistors are strain gauges.

 Therefore there is no output voltage, Vout = 0